TorshaMajumder/dart/README.md

 > /folded_lightcurves

-  This folder will contain all the available TOIs with the following columns - ['time', 'flux', 'flux_err'].
+  This folder will contain all the available TOIs with the following columns - ['phase', 'flux', 'flux_err'].

 > /images